chirpley/docs/docs/source/faqs.rst

 How much do I get paid on Chirpley?
 ------------

-Our platform is completely automated and relies on A.I. to calculate someones IVM (Influencer Media Value).
+Our platform is completely automated and relies on A.I. to calculate someone’s IVM (Influencer Media Value).
-Because we're still in early stage, we're gathering a lot of data which we use for fine-tuning and adjusting the algorithms.
+Because we are still in early stage, we are gathering a lot of data which we use for fine-tuning and adjusting the algorithms.
-Obviously we won't let anyone take a peak under the hood but believe us...
+Obviously, we won't let anyone take a peek under the hood but believe us...
 The engine sounds fantastic.

 .. raw:: html